-Below, the team discuss the positive impact the data has had on stocking, layout decisions and ultimately the profitability of the Warman- Freed store.
+Below, the team discusses the positive impact the data has had on stocking, layout decisions, and ultimately the profitability of the Warman- Freed store.

-Data captured from the software is helping the team better understand how customers move round the store, and will contribute to the way in which Warman-Freed lays out its fixtures.
-The cameras provide an invaluable resource to monitor the “hot” and “cold” areas in the store; any cold areas customers do not visit can be repurposed.
-For example, the pharmacy has recently reduced the general retail offering to create space for more OTC healthcare solutions, which were identified as being more important to customers and generating more sales per metre.
+Data captured from the software is helping the team better understand how customers move around the store and will contribute to the way in which Warman-Freed lays out its fixtures.
+The cameras provide an invaluable resource to monitor the "hot" and "cold" areas in the store; any cold areas customers do not visit can be repurposed.
+For example, the pharmacy has recently reduced the general retail offering to create space for more OTC healthcare solutions, which were identified as being more important to customers and generating more sales per meter.

 "We're very excited about the potential for these cameras," says Joanna Mills, research specialist at Warman-Freed Pharmacy.
 "Their data support many different decisions, from the tactical placement of a category to strategic learnings that improve business operations.
 For example, preliminary comparisons showed that customer activity in the evening focuses on the healthcare counter, while the beauty counters peak in the afternoon.
 This has allowed us to repurpose our beauty staff, confident that a skeleton staff on the shop floor can advise the few customers who may need assistance."